JvanKatwijk/SDRunoPlugin_drm/README.md

 ![overview](/drm-decoder.png?raw=true)

 -----------------------------------------------------------------------------
-Installing the plugin  READ THIS FIRST
+Installing the plugin:  READ THIS FIRST
 -----------------------------------------------------------------------------

-The plugin is - as other plugins - developed under MSVC.
+The plugin is - as other plugins - developed using MSVC.
 Since DRM is a small band signal (up to 10 KHz is supported in this plugin), the samplerate used as input for the plugin is *62500* samples/second.